srstevenson/xdg-base-dirs/README.md

                  XDG_DATA_DIRS, XDG_DATA_HOME, XDG_RUNTIME_DIR)
 ```

-`XDG_CACHE_HOME`, `XDG_CONFIG_HOME`, and `XDG_DATA_HOME` are strings containing
+`XDG_CACHE_HOME`, `XDG_CONFIG_HOME`, and `XDG_DATA_HOME` are [`pathlib.Path`
-the value of the environment variable of the same name, or the default defined
+objects][path] containing the value of the environment variable of the same
-in the specification if the environment variable is unset or empty.
+name, or the default defined in the specification if the environment variable is
+unset or empty.

-`XDG_CONFIG_DIRS` and `XDG_DATA_DIRS` are lists of strings containing the value
+`XDG_CONFIG_DIRS` and `XDG_DATA_DIRS` are lists of `pathlib.Path` objects
-of the environment variable of the same name split on colons, or the default
+containing the value of the environment variable of the same name split on
-defined in the specification if the environment variable is unset or empty.
+colons, or the default defined in the specification if the environment variable
+is unset or empty.

-`XDG_RUNTIME_DIR` is a string containing the value of the environment variable
+`XDG_RUNTIME_DIR` is a `pathlib.Path` object containing the value of the
-of the same name, or `None` if the environment variable is unset.
+environment variable of the same name, or `None` if the environment variable is
+unset.

 ## Copyright